IDArnhem/hslab-rig-realsense/README.md

 - Worked with Ibo on getting hslab-realsenseNDI compiled on his nano.
 Finally successful compilation!
 - Updated this documentation.
 - Updated ths repo with nano-binaries for NDI libraries.
+- Added `sanitycheck.sh` script to run in the nanos, to make sure libraries aren't missing

 ## 27.2.2020 (3h)